San Diego City College

 San Diego City College (City College or City) is a public community college in San Diego, California.
-It is part of the San Diego Community College District and the California Community College System.
-San Diego City College is accredited by the Western Association of Schools and Colleges (WASC), Accrediting Commission for Community and Junior Colleges (ACCJC).
+It is part of San Diego Community College District and the California Community Colleges system.
+The college is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

-City College is located in Downtown San Diego.
-The 60 acre campus consists of 40 buildings, and is adjacent to Balboa Park, the I-5 freeway and San Diego High School.
+The 60 acre campus consists of 40 buildings in downtown San Diego, adjacent to Balboa Park, Interstate 5 and San Diego High School.
 Courses are provided in general education, lower-division transfer programs, and occupational and developmental education.